Memoirs with Metta

 Entering a troubled world

 The optimism of the new millenium turned out to be short lived, the shocking events of September 2001 took everything on an unexpected and troubling direction.
-The sense of darkening clouds was excacerbated by the response of the right - wing US president GW Bush with his 'you're either with us or against us' bellicose language.
+The sense of darkening clouds was exacerbated by the response of recently elected US president GW Bush with his 'you're either with us or against us' bellicose language.
 As well as the extremely rapid drawing up and passing in the US of the so called 'Patriot act' with its apparant curtailing of numerous civil liberties.
 The first stated target of the US backed 'coalition of the willing' of which the UK would be the most senior partner, among a disparate group of mostly third rate countries, was Afghanistan.
 This was the desolate mountainous country that included the base of the stated mastermind of the terrorist attacks in New York - Osama Bin Laden - who like almost all of the named attackers was actually a Saudi Arabian.
-The attack on Afghanistan was hastily mounted and began a few months later.
-I remember going on a protest rally against it at Hyde Park and meeting another member of the ESA group there.
+The attack on Afghanistan was hastilly mounted and began a few months later.
 All of a sudden the media was informing us that we were living in the midst of the strangely named 'War on terror'.
 The next phase of the latter would involve an all out attack on Saddam Hussein's Iraq, a country still recovering from the previous Gulf war that had involved the US and UK forces just over ten years earlier.
-Inspite of widespread resistance in Britain and abroad, including the aforementioned huge peace march in early 2003, this eventually did take place in May.
+Inspite of widespread resistance in Britain and abroad, including a huge peace march in London in early 2003, this eventually did take place in May.
 It was prompted supposedly by Saddam Hussein's so called 'Weapons of mass destruction' which turned out not to actually exist and against UN resolutions opposing such a conflict.

 However as time went on increasing numbers were warning of potential big problems ahead.
 In connection with the latter I had an interesting meeting with my old housemate from Utpala days - Dharmarucci - at the 2004 Buddhafield festival were I was now volunteering in the small Karuna Cafe.
 Following his resignation from the order Dharmarucci had retained his order name and become a kind of freelance shaman and astrologer.
 He informed me that firstly - from my birth chart - he had deduced that I shouldn't get ordained but should instead follow my own path.
 Secondly he said that a number of astrologers could see major problems occuring in the near future around the world's oil supply.
 These would indeed turn out to be prophetic words !